MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Enter the following text into the dockerfile and save the file to <b>c:\build\nginx</b> on the container host.
 ```
 FROM windowsservercore
-LABEL Description="NGINX For Windows" Vendor="NGINX" Version="1.9.3"
+LABEL Description="nginx For Windows" Vendor="nginx" Version="1.9.3"
 ADD source /nginx
 ```

-At this point the dockerfile will be in <b>c:\build\nginx</b> and the NGINX software extracted to <b>c:\build\nginx\source</b>.
+At this point the dockerfile will be in <b>c:\build\nginx</b> and the nginx software extracted to <b>c:\build\nginx\source</b>.
 You are now ready to build the web server image based on the instructions in the dockerfile.
 To do so run the following command on the container host.
 ```
 docker build -t nginx_windows c:\build\nginx
 ```